 Enterprise initiatives working on cultural arts and crafts development with indigenous communities therefore face a challenge: they need to build livelihood opportunities without undermining the culture from which the craft springs or without degrading the environment within which the raw materials are found.
 Furthermore, they need to do this without any integrated tools that could help them understand the linkages between culture, ecology and livelihoods, and that are appropriate to the skills sets of their field staff.
 Few organizations therefore attempt to seriously address these three issues simultaneously and the result is often unintended consequences from livelihood initiatives for the culture or the environment, which in turn undermine the long-term viability of the livelihoods work.

-Over the last three years the Bebali Foundation has been developing the Culture-Ecology-Livelihoods Learning System (CELLS) to combine three of our existing database systems (a cultural knowledge database, an herbarium and plant use database, and a retail inventory database) with field research practices and office data processing workflows.
+Since 2015, the Bebali Foundation has been developing the Culture-Ecology-Livelihoods Learning System (CELLS) to combine three of our existing database systems (a cultural knowledge database, an herbarium and plant use database, and a retail inventory database) with field research practices and office data processing workflows.

 The key to establishing CELLS as a knowledge recording and sharing platform has been to build it to the educational standard and align it with the cultural values of an organization’s field staff and the communities they serve.
 Such a platform will help staff and their organizations understand the cultures of their partner communities more deeply, and therefore work more effectively in partnership with these communities and act more appropriately towards their culture; it will help them better understand local raw material plant populations and facilitate more sustainable production; and it will help them market more powerfully to their urban customers and advocate more compellingly to the wider world.